LogLInk1K/LogLInk1K/README.md

 ## Hello,World.

-- I enjoy coding , and thinking through these things.
+- I enjoy coding and thinking.
-- I have basic knowledge of Java , Python.
+- I have basic knowledge of Java.
 - Just a hobbyist.